-The chair of the GNCC consults the chair of the Executive Committee for conducting the regular assessment process of the Board and for reporting the results to the Board.
+The Chair of the Board and of the GNCC, and, as the case may be, the Vice-Chair of the Board are responsible for conducting the regular assessment process of the Board and for reporting the results to the Board.

-The GNCC is attended by the chair of the Executive Committee, who does not take part in meetings regarding issues with respect to his own position, and the Chief Talent Officer, who is also the GNCC's secretary for the meetings.
+The GNCC is attended by the chair of the Executive Committee, who does not take part in meetings regarding issues with respect to his own position, and the Executive Vice President Talent & Company Reputation, who is also the GNCC's secretary for the meetings.
 It is also advised by external experts when this is deemed useful by the GNCC.